Salted Egg Yolk Chili Oil Sourdough Focaccia

 Salted egg yolks can typically be found at Asian supermarkets in the refrigerated or preserved food section.
 They may be sold whole or sometimes packaged separately.

 If you can’t find salted egg yolks and prefer not to make your own, you can substitute them with cured egg yolks.
-When using cured egg yolks, consider reducing the amount of flaky sea salt added to the focaccia, as cured yolks are quite salty.
+When using cured egg yolks, consider reducing the amount of flaky sea salt added to the focaccia, or replacing it entirely, as cured yolks are quite salty.

 Cured egg yolk recipe